g8tr1522/LuaArrayMethods/README.md

 - 'meta' or 'object' functions
 	- These are methods that work specifically on lam objects.
 	- They include the overridden metamethods, but also include `gettable` and `settable`.

-# **Installation**
-_If "lam.lua" is in the root directory of your main file_, then simply require the `lam` module from "lam.lua" and you should be good to go.

-_Else,_
-declare a global constant `_lamroot` in your main.
-This should be a string containing the path to "lam.lua" relative to your main file.

-Eg, if your project folder was:
-    - 'project/main.lua'
-    - 'project/src/LuaArrayMethods/lam.lua'
-Then in your main file, you should add two statements:
-    - `_lamroot = 'src/LuaArrayMethods/'`
-    - `lam = require(_lamroot..'lam')`